i-abramson19/amazona/README.md

 ## amazona

-product and user seed

-paypal client id add to env

 ## Introduction

 Basic ecommerce app that allows users to shop for clothes.
 Built using MongoDB, Express.js, React.js, Redux, and Node.js (MERN stack).